Online jobs for artists are tricky to find.

-In the past, online jobs for artists were exclusive to work that require no team effort.
+In the past, online jobs for artists were exclusive to work that requires no team effort.

-For example, t-shirt design, tattoo design and graphic design can all be done by a single person and have been known to succeed in work-from-home settings.
+For example, t-shirt design, tattoo design, and graphic design can all be done by a single person and have been known to be a good fit for work-from-home settings.

-Meanwhile, animation work, marketing-related campaigns such as branding or advertising, often require multiple people in a team of artists to complete the work.
+Meanwhile, animation work and marketing-related jobs such as branding or advertising often require multiple people in a team of artists to complete the work.

 The advancement of communication tools and collaboration apps, as well as how companies now embrace the work-from-home culture have made working with a team easier, even if you actually perform your work at home.

-This means majority of the artistic jobs traditionally available in office-based setting are most likely available as work-at-home jobs as well.
+This means the majority of the artistic jobs traditionally available in office-based settings are most likely available as work-at-home jobs as well.